Here's the story of our second annual Taco & Margarita cook-off, celebrating great food and drinks with friends.

 To our delight the rain actually tapered off a few hours into our gathering, and the sun finally shined on our cook-off.

-Having feasted and thoroughly stuffed ourselves, it felt wonderful to spread out into the yard, jump into the pool or settle into a lawn chair with a cool drink.
+Having feasted and thoroughly stuffed ourselves, it felt wonderful to spread out into the yard, jump into the pool, and settle into lawn chairs with cool drinks.